-Black Belt: This item might seem like any ordinary black belt, but it is actually designed specifically for Pokemon and not human use.
+Black Belt: This item might seem like any ordinary black belt, but it is actually designed specifically for Pokémon and not human use.
 This fabric is made from organic fibers that are laced with powerful chemicals designed to soothe the wearer when it comes in contact with perspiration and allow it to concentrate more deeply in battle, in turn enhancing its natural physical attributes.
 In particular, this item boosts the power of Fighting-type attacks by 20% when held.
-This item is generally hard to come across, but Sawk and Throh are known to carry the item with them about 5% of the time as well as Makuhita in rare cases.
+This item is found among Throh and Sawk about 5% of the time as well as Makuhita in rare cases.

 Charcoal: Charcoal is used for many purposes outside of combat, but in battle, it has only one real purpose: to assist Fire-types in battle.
 Charcoal naturally gives off a smoky aroma that can help Fire-types feel better about their natural powers and thus helps them intensify their attacks, increasing the power of all Fire-type attacks by 20%.
-This item is usually very difficult to get a hold of in most places, but herbal medicine shops and woodcutters often times have some around either as a souvenir or because they make Charcoal for a living, plus it's found among Torkoal about 50% of the time as well as Vulpix in rare cases.
+Charcoal is usually very difficult to get a hold of in most places, but herbal medicine shops and woodcutters often times have some around either as a souvenir or because they make Charcoal for a living.
+This item is found among Torkoal about 50% of the time as well as Vulpix in rare cases.

 Dragon Fang: The origins of this item has been hotly contested for years in regards to what species it came form; some claim that it likely came from a Salamence, while others suggest Garchomp and still others suggest completely unrelated species.
 Regardless, this item is infused with draconic energy and thus works to bolster the natural powers of Dragon-types, increasing the power of Dragon-type attacks by 20% when held.
-This item is almost impossible to find in the wild, but Dragonair (which is strange seeing as they have no fangs to speak of), Bagon, Shelgon and Druddigon are known to carry the item about 5% of the time, though the validity of its occurrence among Dragonair has been brought into question in recent years, as they are almost never seen with the items despite estimates.
+This item is found among Dragonair (which is strange seeing as they have no fangs to speak of), Bagon, Shelgon and Druddigon about 5% of the time, though the validity of its occurrence among Dragonair has been brought into question in recent years, as they are almost never seen with the items despite estimates.

 Miracle Seed: This item is little more than a seed to most, but in truth, it is the seed of an ancient plant-form that has managed to thrive throughout most of the human race's history; as a result of its rarity, however, no one is quite sure of the actual species of plant it comes form.
 Regardless, this seed is packed with enormous amounts of energy and is loved by Grass-types for its capacity to energize their bodies in battle, in turn increasing the damage done by Grass-type attacks by 20%.
-This item is only found naturally in the wild amongst Cherubi, Carnivine and Pumpkaboo about 5% of the time (and rare Super Size Pumpkaboo 100% of the time), but it is still demanded enough that it can be found amongst Grass-type specialists and bought online, though not at a low price.
+This item is found among Cherubi, Carnivine and Pumpkaboo about 5% of the time (and rare Super Size Pumpkaboo 100% of the time).

 Sharp Beak: As with the Dragon Fang item, the actually species of bird that this item originates from is unknown, but it is often said that it may be the case of the Poison Barb in that the item can have a different form or structure depending upon the species carrying it.
 Regardless, this item has the general effect of boosting the power with which Flying-types can deliver attacks and thus the actual power of Flying-type attacks by 20%.
-This item is certainly not as common as most would like, but it is still somewhat dispersed among different species, as Doduo, Dodrio and Fearow are known to carry the item about 5% of the time.
+This item is found among Doduo, Dodrio and Fearow about 5% of the time.

-Silver Powder: This strange powder is in fact the powdered scales form butterfly and moth-like species of Pokemon that have been concentrated into a form that takes away the toxicity of the scales while still granting them a vibrant and pleasurable aroma.
-When held in battle, this powder has the effect of enticing and energizing insect-like Pokemon and thus the overall power of Bug-type attacks by 20%; even though most Bug-types will find little use for this item, it can still be great to have around when facing Dark and Psychic-type Pokemon in battle.
-This item is hard for most people to come by, but it is found amongst Butterfree, Venomoth, Masquerain and Volcarona about 5% of the time.
+Silver Powder: This strange powder is in fact the powdered scales form butterfly and moth-like species of Pokémon that have been concentrated into a form that takes away the toxicity of the scales while still granting them a vibrant and pleasurable aroma.
+When held in battle, this powder has the effect of enticing and energizing insect-like Pokémon and thus the overall power of Bug-type attacks by 20%; even though most Bug-types will find little use for this item, it can still be great to have around when facing Dark and Psychic-type Pokémon in battle.
+This item is found among Butterfree, Venomoth, Masquerain and Volcarona about 5% of the time.

 Soft Sand: This seemingly pointless item is literally nothing more than a small bag filled with fine sand.
 However, this sand is chemically infused with natural nutrients that many Ground-types need to sustain their bodies and their capacity to resist electricity.
 As such, Ground-types thrive off of this substance and will enjoy it so much when held that they will attack with extra vigor in battle, increasing the damage done by their Ground-type attacks by 20%.
 This sand might be impossible for most to tell apart from other grades of sand, but Ground-type Pokémon have no trouble discerning it from ordinary sand and are thus the best tools one can use for finding this otherwise elusive item.
-This item is found among Diglett, Dugtrio, Sandslash, Trapinch and Stunfisk are known to carry the item with them about 5% of the time as well as Nincada in rare cases.
-Additionally, in the Kalos region, this item can sometimes be found by using Rock Slide and Hyper Voice attacks to destroy large sandpiles on Route 8 and in Cyllage City.
+This item is found among Diglett, Dugtrio, Sandslash, Trapinch and Stunfisk about 5% of the time as well as Nincada in rare cases.
+Additionally, in the Kalos region, this item can sometimes be found by using Rock Slide and Hyper Voice attacks to destroy large sand piles on Kalos Route 8 and in Cyllage City.

 Twisted Spoon: This strange item is in fact the spoon of a Kadabra that has been lost or otherwise separated from its original owner.
 These items are a bit more sorrowful than most items because, without them, Kadabra are reduced to half their combat efficiency in battle.
-However, the item still has important effects in battle, as it can allow any species of Pokemon to automatically use it as a focusing beacon of psychic energy, in turn increasing the damage done by their Psychic-type attacks by 20%.
-These items are generally only found among wild Kadabra, but in some cases the item might be so powerful that any Psychic-type can use them, though this only happens about 5% of the time with wild Abra and Kadabra.
+However, the item still has important effects in battle, as it can allow any species of Pokémon to automatically use it as a focusing beacon of psychic energy, in turn increasing the damage done by their Psychic-type attacks by 20%.
+This item is found among Abra and Kadabra about 5% of the time.

 Spell Tag: This mystical item is said to contain a powerful spell that allows the possessor to channel extra spiritual energy from the surrounding airspace and use it to increase the power of their attacks; in truth, however, scientific analyses of the item have left little more than perplexed minds in their wake.
-Regardless, the item does seem to have the exact function it was designed for, as it will allow Pokemon to deal 20% more damage with Ghost-type attacks when held.
-This item is found amongst Duskull, Banette, Haunter and Misdreavus about 5% of the time, though the chances of easily stealing the item are fairly low considering how much these species thrive off of fear in battle.
+Regardless, the item does seem to have the exact function it was designed for, as it will allow Pokémon to deal 20% more damage with Ghost-type attacks when held.
+This item is found among Duskull, Banette, Haunter and Misdreavus about 5% of the time.